 Under the Employment Act, foreigner means a natural entity who is neither a national of the Czech Republic, a citizen of the EU/EEA and Switzerland, nor a family member of such a person.
 Foreigner also means a person without nationality.

 Foreigners permanently residing in the territory of the Czech Republic have the same legal status,in terms of employment, as citizens of the Czech Republic, i.e. they are not limited in choosing a job except for certain occupations where the legislation applicable to the territory of the Czech Republic requires the pursuit of such occupations by nationals.
-The same applies to foreigners who enjoy subsidiaryortemporaryprotectionunder specific law.
+The same applies to foreigners who enjoy subsidiaryortemporaryprotectionunder specific law, as well as to other foreigners mentioned in Section 98 and 98a of the Employment Act.

 Territorial jurisdiction of a regional office of the Public Employment Service